 In air-to-water heat pumps systems, the heat is transferred into a ‘wet’ heating system (conventional radiator central heating).
 This set-up gives you hot water and keeps your home warm.
 Only these heat pumps qualify for the Boiler Upgrade Scheme.

 As their name suggests, air-to-air' air source heat pumps transfer heat directly into the air in your rooms.
 More commonly known as air conditioning units, they can be switched between heat and cooling depending on the season.
 It's worth noting, these heat pumps don’t provide hot water.

 These heat pumps are combined with a boiler.
 Depending on the type of hybrid system, the boiler can assist the heat pump by providing hot water or a quick heat boost during a particularly cold snap.

-Energy prices vary – and our homes and energy use differ too.
-So it’s hard to give an exact figure for how much money you could save in a year.
+Energy prices vary - and our homes and energy use differ too.
+So it's hard to give an exact figure for how much money it could cost to run a heat pump.
 But, based on fuel cost figures from Energy Saving Trust from October 2022, we've put together this example based on a four-bedroom home using 18,000kWh of heat per year.

 A four-bedroom house might need about 18,000kWh of heat per year (although this will vary).
 We divide the heat requirement by the efficiency of the appliance, then multiply it by the price of the fuel to get the total running costs.
 Therefore, to heat this particular home at the current average fuel prices: